 It’s pretty good when you are the Bride of God.

 We have a better/greater covenant.
 We have a greater clarity about Father God, Jesus Christ the Son, the Holy Spirit, and so many things.
 They only had a fraction of what we have.
-That makes us greater.
+That makes us more significant.
 We know what John and Moses never knew.
 That makes us greater.
 As great as those on the back side of the cross were, those on this side in the kingdom are greater.

 John 3:3 In reply Jesus declared, “I tell you the truth, no one can see the kingdom of God unless he is born again.”